getodk/docs/contributing.rst

 .. note::

-    All command line examples in this documentation use ``none`` as the code-block type.
+    All command line examples in this documentation use ``console`` as the code-block type.